-- Explicit teaching to foster an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning - Small group cooperative learning to develop teamwork in an educational context and to demonstrate the use of group structures to address teaching and learning goals - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning from readings on the Moodle website and online discussions - Microteaching: students will prepare and deliver a twenty-minute demonstration lesson to their peers - In tutorials, students will work in small groups to develop diverse products such as contexts, sections of units of work, lesson plans, teaching resources, and assessment tasks.
-Each group will upload and share their work in progress to Moodle by 6.45pm.
-This work will be monitored, and will contribute to the total grade for each student.
+- Explicit teaching to foster an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning - Small group cooperative learning to develop teamwork in an educational context and to demonstrate the use of group structures to address teaching and learning goals - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning from readings on the Moodle website and online discussions - Microteaching: students will prepare and deliver a ten-minute demonstration lesson to their peers - In tutorials, students will work in small groups to develop diverse products such as contexts, sections of units of work, lesson plans, teaching resources, and assessment tasks.
+Each group will upload and share their work in progress to Moodle.
 A debriefing session will be conducted after work submission during each tutorial.